If you’re looking for an affordable vacation in Hawaii, you may be wondering which island is the cheapest.

 Hotels in Oahu

-If you absolutely have to stay in a hotel there are still a lot of great affordable options.
+If you must stay in a hotel, there are still many great, affordable options.
 You’ll likely have to book these in advance to get better deals.

-I would also recommend a hotel that has either a full kitchen or a kitchenette that way you can cook/make some meals at home to avoid extremely pricey restaurant meals (because Hawaii has a lot of these) and eating out 3 times a day does add up.
+I would also recommend a hotel that has either a full kitchen or a kitchenette; that way, you can cook/make some meals at home to avoid extremely pricey restaurant meals (because Hawaii has a lot of these).
+After all, eating out three times a day does add up.

-Even if you are staying in Waikiki/Honolulu, I highly recommend renting a car at least once to see and explore the beauty of the entire place.
+Even if you are staying in Waikiki/Honolulu, we highly recommend renting a car at least once to see and explore the beauty of the whole island.

 How to Save Money on Food

-Like many things, food in Hawaii can be very expensive but I am here to tell you that with proper planning you can also save money on food.
-Most of the food in Hawaii is transported by ship which adds to the higher cost relative to the mainland.
-Here are my recommendations on how to save money in this area.
+Like many things, food in Hawaii can be costly, but we’re here to tell you that with proper planning, you can also save money on food.
+Most of the food in Hawaii is transported by ship, which adds to the higher cost relative to the mainland.

 Go to Costco

 I love love LOVE Costco and cannot say enough good things about this magical place.
-The prices at Costco are almost the same as the mainland prices and they are way cheaper than the local grocery stores for basic needs such as eggs and dairy.
+Their prices are almost the same as the mainland prices, and they are way cheaper than the local grocery stores for basic needs such as eggs and dairy.

-I stocked up on groceries including snacks, water, fruit and food.
-Also, Costco has some great pre-made meals that you can just pop in the oven (if your accommodations have an oven).
-You can also get pizza and hotdogs for a very cheap price as well.
-We definitely saved a lot of money by shopping and eating at Costco.
+We always stock up on groceries, including snacks, fruit, and food.
+Also, Costco has some great pre-made meals that you can pop in the oven (if your accommodations have one).
+You can get pizza and hotdogs for a very low price as well.
+We saved a lot of money by shopping and eating at Costco.

-Here is a tip for those of you that do not have a Costco membership: if you know someone who has a Costco membership, have them buy you a gift card or two.
-You can use these without a membership, but if I were you I would get a Costco card because it’s awesome.
+Here is a tip for those who do not have a Costco membership: If you know someone with a Costco membership, ask them to buy you a gift card or two.
+You can use these without a membership, but I would get a Costco card if I were you because it’s fantastic.

 Also, I always use my Costco card for gas.
 They had the cheapest gas on the island.
-I have been told by some wise people that Costco has the best gas so I use that as an excuse to always get my gas from there, even on the mainland.
+Some wise people have told me that Costco has the best gas, so I use that as an excuse to always get my gas from there, even on the mainland.